When is it Time to Start Vulnerability Assessment and Penetration Testing?

 Post-testing you will receive a detailed report of the findings along with the further suggestions for addressing those vulnerabilities.
 You should proceed with the implementation.
 Are the fixes working?
 For this, penetration testing will be required.

-Infopulse has recently provided application security testing for ING Bank.
-In the wake of recent breaches in the financial sector, the client was particularly concerned with security related to its online services, and we performed a full evaluation of the security risks related to its web applications and network services, identified the risks and provided remediation and post-remediation penetration testing.
+Infopulse provided application security testing for ING Bank.
+In the wake of breaches in the financial sector, the client was particularly concerned with the security of its online services.
+Hence, we performed a full evaluation of the security risks related to its web applications and network services.
+Our team also provided vulnerability assessment, Black Box and White Box penetration testing.

 What is Penetration Testing?

 Once the assessment and remediation measures are put into place, it is time to analyze the success of those measures.
 This is where pentesting comes into play.
-This testing is critical, and yet, according to a , among 186 corporate IT professionals, 19% stated they do not security testing at all; only 25% consider themselves pro-active in terms of security testing.
+This testing is critical, and yet, according to a report by Osterman Research, among 186 corporate IT professionals, 19% stated they do not security testing at all; only 25% consider themselves pro-active in terms of security testing.

 Remember, the process involves a “friendly” hacker attempting to penetrate something that is now supposed to be secure.
 The most common practice is for the hacker to be provided access to the object (e.g., an application) that would normally be provided to a user within the company.
 Then, the hacker will attempt to penetrate further into the object, in order to insert a virus or to gain greater data/information that would normally be allowed.